apache/beam/README.md

 After the Beam project's initial bootstrapping completes, it will include:
 - The `SparkPipelineRunner` runs the pipeline on an Apache Spark cluster.
 See the code that will be donated at [cloudera/spark-dataflow](https://github.com/cloudera/spark-dataflow).
-- The `GearpumpRunner` runs the pipeline on a Gearpump: [Gearpump](https://github.com/gearpump/gearpump)

 Have ideas for new Runners?
 See the [Jira](https://issues.apache.org/jira/browse/BEAM/component/12328916/).